iCliniq Logo

 Hello,

-I would strongly advise you to undergo a partial nail excision, debridement and daily dressing of the wound until it shows healthy granulation tissue.
-It is because unless you remove the offending portion of the nail, the wound will not settle down.
+I would strongly advise you to undergo a partial nail excision, debridement, and daily dressing of the wound until it shows healthy granulation tissue.
+It is because, unless you remove the offending portion of the nail, the wound will not heal.

-I would rather call it a procedure rather than a surgery, which can be done with local anesthesia (ring block) and in OPD procedure room.
-Other than surgery, just the debridement and daily dressings can be tried, but once again I would like to tell you that unless the portion of the nail which is curved inside and impinging the skin is excised, this wound may not settle down.
+I would rather call it a procedure rather than a surgery, which can be done with local anesthesia (ring block) and in the OPD procedure room.
+Other than surgery, just the debridement and daily dressings can be tried, but once again, I would like to tell you that unless the portion of the nail that is curved inside and impinging on the skin is excised, this wound may not settle down.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!